innofake/inno-random-joke/README.md

 # inno-random-joke
-Web Component that displays a random joke
+Web Component that displays a random joke.
+Also supports the ability to update the joke using a configurable interval.